Click on year to expand

 RJ Baker, our festival founder.
 Mr Baker served as the economic development director in Cherokee County in the early 1990’s and organized the first two festivals.
 We honor his lasting love of American Jazz and Blues, his unique vision for creating a distinctive festival on the Iowa prairie, and his enduring legacy we celebrate each January.

 Wayne Morris served as the festival’s technical coordinator for many years.
 His expertise with sound equipment was invaluable to our committee as he coordinated the needs of the musicians with each individual venue.
 Wayne passed away in February, 2015 shortly after the 2015 festival.

 Our thanks to volunteers who started and maintained this website.
 This website was initially developed by Mark Pender in 2004 and later managed by Linda Ducommun & Karla Frehse 2005-2008, by Linda Ducommun 2009-2011, and by Pamela Linn in 2012.
 These people were all volunteers, mind you!
-We thank Mark, Linda, Karla, and Pamela for their extraordinary generosity in giving freely of their time and talent to help us by providing the website as a way for us to communicate with the general public about the Cherokee Jazz & Blues Festival!
+We thank Mark, Linda, Karla, and Pamela for their extraordinary generosity in giving freely of their time and talent to help us by providing the website as a way for us to communicate with the general public about Kee Live Music Festival! (formerly Cherokee Jazz & Blues Festival)

 After many years we now recognize that management of the festival website has become too much to ask of volunteers.
-So we begin our new era of contracting for professional website management with Jeremy Morrison of BonFire Web Company, LLC.
-We are happy to work with Jeremy who resides in Northwest Iowa and has already constructed and maintained websites for several businesses in Cherokee.
+So we begin our new era of contracting for professional website management Quinton Swanger or J3Red Marketing.
+We are happy to work with Quinton who is a member of the Cherokee Chamber of Commerce.

 David Klee and the Jazz Express